 - Mince: Very fine, as small as it can get

 From left to right, above: large chop, medium chop, small chop (diced), and minced.

 How Big is a Dice?
 How Small is a Mince?

 How do you know how big or small something is supposed to be?
 If the recipe writer feels it matters, usually they will also include a measurement, like 3/4″ dice.
 Again, we see the word dice here to indicate that this is a very specific direction.
 But if the sizing has some leeway, they will say either large, medium or small chop.
-Unfortunately, these sizes aren’t standardized so it’s hard to give measurements.
+Unfortunately, the sizes aren’t standardized so it’s hard to give specific measurements.